StephenThink/superthink/content/collections/case_studies/nap-bae-systems-ironclad.md

       values:
         type: the_problem
         custom_header: ' '
-        intro: 'Exhibited at 2017’s Defence and Security Equipment International conference in London, BAE Systems’ Ironclad is a small unmanned ground vehicle designed to take on dangerous jobs that soldiers would normally face.
-We were delighted to produce a series of illustrated technical drawings and posters which showcased the extraordinary potential that Ironclad possesses.
-The technical drawings were an extremely effective way of visualising Ironclad’s adaptability, whilst the copy content of our posters successfully communicated the stats behind the impressive machine. '
+        intro: 'To boldly go… BAE Systems’ Ironclad is a small, unmanned ground vehicle designed to undertake those dangerous tasks that would endanger soldiers’ lives.
+So when BAE Systems approached us ahead of the 2017 Defence and Security Equipment International Conference in London to produce the supporting materials, we jumped at the chance.
+From illustrated technical drawings and photo-real visuals, to posters showcasing the extraordinary multi-role potential of Ironclad, we worked hard with BAE within a tight timescale to deliver in time for the launch.'
         video_choice: Image
         image: work/experience/bae-systems-ironclad/BAE-Ironclad-7-Large-927x522.jpg
   -